On Variants of Network Flow Stability: Introduction

 \section{Introduction}

-In the classic stable marriage problem, $n$ men and $n$ women with individual preferences order of the opposite gender, are to be matched such that no man-woman pair exists who are inclined to abandon their original partners and marry each other.
-Gale and Shapley \cite{gale1962college} showed the existence of such a stable matching by the deferred acceptance (DA) algorithm.
-Since then, the stable marriage problem and the DA algorithm have become the cornerstones of market design and have changed the way many centralized markets are organized.
-(See for example, \cite{roth-peranson,BiroKlijn}.)
-Motivated by applications in resident matching, school choice, kidney exchange and supply chain networks, numerous extensions of the problem have been studied.
-Among them a trading network with bilateral contracts is perhaps the most general framework.
-This problem can be modeled as a directed graph where vertices represent agents and edges represent contracts.
-The vertex of the outgoing endpoint of an edge is the seller of that contract while the vertex of the incoming endpoint is the buyer.
-Besides, there may be a source vertex as a representative of a producer who only sells and a sink vertex as a consumer who only buys while other vertices are regarded as intermediate agents.
-A natural notion of stability is a configuration of trade such that there is no blocking coalition.
-A blocking coalition is a group of agents who will benefit more by cooperating among themselves.
+In the classic stable marriage problem, men and women with individual preference orders of the opposite gender, are to be matched such that there are no man-woman pairs who are inclined to abandon their original partners and marry each other. \cite{gale1962college} showed the existence of such a stable matching by the deferred acceptance (DA) algorithm.
+Since then, the stable marriage problem and the DA algorithm have become the cornerstones of market design and have changed the organization of many centralized markets, including resident matching, school choice and kidney exchange.
+(See for example, \cite{roth-peranson,roth2005kidney,Atila2003}.)